UPDATED: AUGUST 25, 2023 | 1 MIN READ

 Can you get birth control pills over the counter?

 Many birth control options are over-the-counter (OTC), but you can’t get the pills themselves without a prescription.
-Therefore, the only birth control pills the counter available are for emergency contraception.
+Therefore, the only available birth control pills are for emergency contraception.

 Can you get birth control pills without seeing a doctor?